 More needs to be done to challenge our steadfast cultural mindset that ‘earlier is better’ (I can’t say that other phrase I hate so much again here).
 It’s not just about transition, it’s about a full life.

 I have been so heartened by the Give Them Time campaign.
-It has given me the confidence to pursue what I know is in the best interests of my child – his speech and understanding will be so much more developed by Aug 2020 and he’ll be able to enjoy school much more fully then rather than be bewildered and potentially chided for non-conformity this Aug.
+It has given me the confidence to pursue what I know is in the best interests of my child – his speech and understanding will be much more developed by Aug 2020 and he’ll be able to enjoy school more fully then rather than be bewildered and potentially chided for non-conformity this Aug.

 Upstart Scotland gave me relief from my parental guilt; the Give Them Time campaign gives me hope.